 COLLEGE AND BEYOND

-I took my parents’ advice, and followed their example.
-My parents worked incredibly hard to build a new life.
-And I was inspired by their resilience and their abiding conviction in this country’s promise.
-My sister and I had the opportunity to go to college thanks to federal Pell Grants, scholarships, subsidized student loans, and part-time jobs.
-I graduated with a political science degree from the University of Pennsylvania, and then from the Hofstra University School of Law.
-Along the way, I have had the good fortune of coming into contact with many people who looked past my skin color and economic status and gave me a chance to succeed.
-I’ve also seen, firsthand, the huge personal and societal costs to those who have not been so fortunate and been shut out of the American Dream.
+Along the way, I had the good fortune of coming into contact with many people who looked past my skin color and economic status and gave me a chance to succeed.
+But I was also an eyewitness to the huge personal and societal costs to those who were no so fortunate and who were shut out of the American Dream.

-WORKING AS A LAWYER
+WORKING AS AN ATTORNEY

 ADVISOR TO THE PRESIDENT OF CHEYNEY UNIVERSITY

-I then went to work as a senior/cabinet level advisor to two Presidents at Cheyney University, the nation’s oldest Historically Black College or University (HBCU).
+I then went to work as a senior cabinet level advisor to two Presidents of Cheyney University, the nation’s oldest Historically Black College or University (HBCU).
 In addition to being in charge of implementing and enforcing the rules around workplace harassment and discrimination, I had the opportunity to work on special projects.
 One of those was to establish and direct a campus center that enables women and minority owned small business owners to acquire the proficiency, expertise and experience necessary to compete for government contracts.